ETF Investing: Unlocking New Market Opportunities

 Step 2: Identify Your Investment Goals

-Step 3: Research and Compare ETFs
+Step 3: Research and Compare ETF

 • Use Online Tools: Websites like Morningstar offer exchange-traded fund screeners that allow you to compare metrics like performance and fees.